Antolin Oreta III: Early life and education

-He completed his elementary education at Stuart Hall School for Boys at San Francisco, California while he completed his secondary education at the Ateneo de Manila University in Manila.
-He earned his Bachelor's Degree in Japanese Studies at Sophia University in Tokyo.
+He completed his elementary and secondary education at the Ateneo de Manila University in Manila.
+He earned his bachelor's degree in Japanese Studies at Sophia University in Tokyo.

 Career

 Professional career

-Before he enter the world of politics, Oreta III worked as an Associate for Keppel Securities from 1995–1997 and Assistant Vice President Dealer at Merrill Lynch.
+Before he enter the world of politics, Oreta III worked as an Associate for Keppel Securities from 1995 to 1997 and Assistant Vice President Dealer at Merrill Lynch.
 He also became Dealer and Vice President for Finance at ABN-AMRO Securities and Intra Strata Assurance Corporation consecutively.

 Political career

 Oreta started his political career under the Nationalist People's Coalition when he ran as Councilor of Malabon in 2007.

 In 2010, he was elected as Vice Mayor of the same city, this time under the Liberal Party, and later on assumed the position of Acting Mayor replacing his uncle, the late Canuto Oreta, after the latter died of lung cancer in 2012.

 In 2013, he ran for the mayoralty race for his first official term and won the election unopposed.
 Oreta then went on to run for his second and third term during 2016 and 2019 elections, competing against then-Congresswoman Jaye Lacson-Noel and then Vice Mayor Jeannie Sandoval in those respective elections.

+In 2025, he ran for Representative of Malabon House of Representative under the National Unity Party and won.

 Personal life

-Oreta married to Melissa D. Sison, a recognized chef by profession.
+Oreta married to Melissa Sison, a recognized chef by profession on May 30, 2014, at San Bartolome Church in Malabon.
+He tested positive for COVID-19 on March 23, 2021.